kosiakMD/meteor_customers/README.md

 Meteor project example - "Customers".

 Example project with customers' list, possibilities of adding, editing, deleting.
+Used Optimistic UI principle.
+And MongoDB was used as Data Base.

 install npm:
 https://docs.npmjs.com/getting-started/installing-node